 Caitlin is an associate with our litigation group in Halifax.
 She obtained her Bachelor of Arts (Honours) from Acadia University and her law degree from Dalhousie.
-Caitlin practices commercial litigation, construction, and criminal law.
+Caitlin practices commercial litigation and construction law.
 In addition to her practice areas, Caitlin has a keen interest in institutional governance and has served on several boards and committees in that respect.
-She has been an annual course instructor for the Construction Association of Nova Scotia since 2014.
+She has been an annual course instructor on the law of bidding and tendering for the Construction Association of Nova Scotia (CANS) since 2014.

 - Successfully defended individual client against interlocutory injunction sought by corporate former employer:D.B.
 Kenney Fisheries (2014) Limited v Donald Ross and Harbour Authority of Westhead Association (Hfx No. 445433)

 - Successfully represented corporate defendant in negligence/bailment claim: Joshua Byers v MacKay’s Auto & Custom Limited (SCCH No. 44 7370)

 - Successfully defended corporate client in multi-million dollar alleged breach of contract claim: C&C Technologies International Inc v McGregor Geoscience Limited, 2016 NSSC 55

 - Successfully pursued breach of contract claim for individual professional client: Millennium Commercial Realty Ltd v Scothorn Back Forty Farms Ltd, 2017 NSSC 115